menu

 Real Estate Prices & Overview

-Victoria Park is an urban neighborhood (based on population density) located in Fort Lauderdale, Florida.
+Victoria Park is a suburban neighborhood (based on population density) located in Fort Lauderdale, Florida.

 Victoria Park real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Victoria Park neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 1970 and 1999.
+A number of residences were also built between 2000 and the present.

 Vacant apartments or homes are a major fact of life in Victoria Park.
-The current real estate vacancy rate here is 19.2%.
-This is higher than the rate of vacancies in 84.7% of all U.S. neighborhoods.
-In addition, most vacant housing here is vacant year round.
-This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
-But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
-If you live here, you may find that a number of buildings in your neighborhood are actually empty.
+The current real estate vacancy rate here is 23.5%.
+This is higher than the rate of vacancies in 90.5% of all U.S. neighborhoods.
+A relatively large percentage of housing here is seasonally occupied (15.0%).
+This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
+If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

 Notable & Unique Neighborhood Characteristics